forgo/the-elements-of-web-style/README.md

 | No universally agreed-upon convention | Convention that will prevent whack-o-mole styling |
 | Dimensions do not resize dynamically with screen | Use CSS Flexbox<sup>[1](#css-flexbox)</sup> and Grid Layout<sup>[2](#css-grid)</sup> |

+Flexbox and Grid Layout have some built in properties to allow some conventional spacing, but there are situations where the content in-between still needs to be handled with care.
+The most common situation is the general flow and spacing of headings, subheadings, and paragraphs in an article or blog.
+In these situations I have come up with a general convention for margin and spacing.

+Remember that margin and padding may accomplish the same spacing in some contexts, applying a margin over a padding can have consequences in a site with dynamic content.
+For example, adding margin to a 100% window width element can lead to situations where horizontal scroll is introduced and the content overlaps where you actually intend.
+In contrast, padding can be thought as pushing the content of an element inward.
+This is a bit of an oversimplification of the box-model, but it can help guide this spacing convention.
+Remember, that it helps to have a CSS reset so you can assume elements default to a 0 margin and padding -- rather than having to explicitly override those values when they are not needed.

+TODO: graphical example of layout + spacing convention (good vs bad)...

+Depending on how complex your layout gets and how you want to handle scrolling content you may find this technique more problematic to approach.
+For example...

+TODO: graphical example of more complex layout and explanation of how you can approach it...

 ### References
 - <a name="css-flexbox">[1]</a> [CSS Flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox)
 - <a name="css-grid">[2]</a> [CSS Grid Layout](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout)